For more tips, see the comments on our post about removing rust from your boules

 Why blacken your boules?
 Perhaps you want to make it easier to tell your boules from other players’ boules.
 Perhaps you simply like the color.

-Gun blacking comes off on your hands and wears off quickly.
-Black magic marker (permanent marker) is time-consuming and messy to apply, and leaves your boules slightly sticky for a while.
-Now Kim Badcock, of the Mission Beach Petanque Club in Australia, has a tip for what may be the best method yet.
+Gun blacking wears off quickly.
+Black magic marker (permanent marker) leaves your boules slightly sticky.
+Kim Badcock, of the Mission Beach Petanque Club in Australia, has a better suggestion.

-Did you know you can make your SB boules black again and very easily.
-A soak or wipe over with a very weak acid solution (vinegar, lemon juice, dilute hydrichloric acid etc) will change the outer molecular layers of your boule to magnetite (black colour).
-Quickly wipe with an oiled cloth afterwards to help seal in the colouring.
+A soak or wipe-over with a very weak acid solution (vinegar, lemon juice, yellow mustard) will change the outer molecular layers of your boule to magnetite (“black rust”).
+Quickly wipe with an oiled cloth afterwards to help seal in the coloring.